spatocode/react-player/README.md

 ## Contributing to React player

 Feel free to contribute to this repo.
-Every contributions are greatly appreciated, and credit will always be given.
+Every contributions are greatly appreciated.
 Check out [contributing guide](https://github.com/Spatocode/react-player/blob/master/CONTRIBUTING.md) to get an overview of how to contribute to this repo.